 Thanks largely to one or two recent films and documentaries, there seems to be a notion taking wing that the Pre-Raphaelite painters of Victorian England were extraordinarily promiscuous.
 In some instances they are portrayed as jumping in and out of bed with any number of lovely models at every available opportunity and even, perhaps, with one another!
 Is this a fair perception?
-After all, much of their work, if not all of it, has a pretty high moral tone.
-Based around religious allegory.
+After all, much of their work, if not all of it, has a pretty high moral tone - based around Victorian religious allegory or classical scholarship.

 The founding members of the revolutionary Pre-Raphaelite brotherhood in the mid 19th century were all young men, of course.
 And young men will always be ... well, young men.
 No matter what period of history they live in.
 Like most artists, they adored beautiful women.
 But were they promiscuous as we would understand the term today?
 Here are some interesting facts.
 You decide.